apache/hudi/rfc/rfc-73/rfc-73.md

    transactions, handle timeouts, and manage transaction rollbacks.
 3. Need for a transaction log: At the table level, the timeline incorporating state of an action with start and modified time serves the purpose of transaction log.
 At the database level, we need to track all multi-table transactions.
-   Every start, update, or commit of a multi-table transaction gets recorded (Database timeline?).
+   Every start, update, or commit of a multi-table transaction gets recorded.
+Using a "database timeline" together with tables' timeline, we can guarantee that data files won't be visible until the all statements of a transaction are completed.
-4. Locking/Conflict resolution mechanism: Lock the affected files during the multi-table transaction to prevent conflicting writes.
+4. Locking/Conflict resolution mechanism: In OCC with external lock providers, lock the affected files during the multi-table transaction to prevent conflicting writes.
 Decide on conflict resolution strategies (e.g., last write wins, version vectors).
-5. Need for buffer management: Writes by a transaction are not immediately visible to other transactions.
-They are buffered until the transaction decides to commit.
-This can be guaranteed by reading the transaction logs (table timeline together with the database timeline).
+Note that Hudi, by default, provides snapshot isolation between readers and writers using MVCC, so no lock is required for readers.

 #### Concurrency Control and Conflict Resolution